WayneMRoseberry/WayneMRoseberry.github.io/books-and-merchandise.markdown

     <a href="https://www.amazon.com/Drawn-Testing-Wayne-Roseberry/dp/B0FN4Q6KG3"><img src="/assets/drawntotestingcoverarttitle.jpg" width="400" style="border: 5px solid #555;"></a>
     </td><td>
 <b><i>Drawn to Testing</i></b><br><br>
 Essays and cartoons about the craft and art of software testing.
 Everything from how to get test ideas, how to manage testing problems, how to deal with flaky bugs.
-Simple, amusing, and straightforward drawings and articles deliver insights about software testing rarely talked about in a similar way.
+Simple, amusing, and straightforward drawings and articles deliver insights about software testing rarely talked about in a similar way.<br><br>
+      <a href="https://www.amazon.com/Drawn-Testing-Wayne-Roseberry/dp/B0FN4Q6KG3">Buy now on Amazon</a>.<br>
     </td>
   </tr>
   <tr>